Carl Weathers

-Carl Weathers (born January 14, 1948) is an American actor and former professional football player.
-He is known for his roles as boxer Apollo Creed in the first four Rocky films (1976–1985), Al Dillon in Predator (1987), Action Jackson in Action Jackson (1988), and Chubbs Peterson in Happy Gilmore (1996) and in Little Nicky (2000), and Combat Carl in the Toy Story franchise.
+Carl Weathers (January 14, 1948 – February 1, 2024) was an American actor, director and gridiron football player.
+His prominent roles included boxer Apollo Creed in the first four Rocky films (1976–1985), Colonel Al Dillon in Predator (1987), Chubbs Peterson in Happy Gilmore (1996), and Combat Carl in the Toy Story franchise.
 He also portrayed Det.
 Beaudreaux in the television series Street Justice (1991–1993) and a fictionalized version of himself in the comedy series Arrested Development (2004, 2013), and voiced Omnitraxus Prime in Star vs. the Forces of Evil (2017–2019).
-He has a recurring role as Greef Karga in the Star Wars series The Mandalorian (2019–present).
+He had a recurring role as Greef Karga in the Star Wars series The Mandalorian (2019–2023), for which he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.

-Weathers played college football at San Diego State University.
-After going undrafted in the 1970 NFL Draft, he signed with the Oakland Raiders.
-He would sign with the B.C.
-Lions of the Canadian Football League after being released by the Raiders.
+Weathers played college football for the San Diego State Aztecs before playing professionally as a linebacker.
+He joined the Oakland Raiders of the National Football League (NFL) after going undrafted in the 1970 NFL draft.
+After two seasons with the Raiders, he played three seasons with the BC Lions of the Canadian Football League (CFL).

-Early life
+Early life, family and education

-Weathers was born January 14, 1948, in New Orleans, Louisiana.
+Weathers was born on January 14, 1948, in New Orleans, Louisiana.
 His father was a day laborer.
-As an eighth-grade student, he earned an athletic scholarship to St. Augustine High School, a private school.
-He was an all-around athlete, involved in boxing, football, gymnastics, judo, soccer, and wrestling.
-He played football and graduated from Long Beach Poly high in 1966.
+As an eighth-grade student, Carl earned an athletic scholarship to St. Augustine High School, a private school.
+He was an all-around athlete, involved in boxing, football, gymnastics, judo, soccer, and wrestling and he graduated from Long Beach Poly High School in 1966.

 College football career

 Weathers played football as a defensive end in college.
 He started his college career in 1966 at Long Beach City College, where he did not play in 1966 due to an ankle injury suffered when he tripped over a curb surrounding the running track while warming up for practice with another linebacker.
 He then transferred and played for San Diego State University, becoming a letterman for the San Diego State Aztecs in 1968 and 1969, helping the Aztecs win the 1969 Pasadena Bowl, finishing with an 11–0 record, and a No. 18 ranking in the Final UPI Poll, playing for head coach Don Coryell.
-At San Diego, Weathers received a master in theatre arts.
+At San Diego State, Weathers—who considered acting his first love and had been performing in plays even back in grade school—received a master in theatre arts.